kalashkose0/kalashkose0/README.md

 ## My Approach

-- **Problem Solving**: I like solving difficult problems and creating solutions that help people and businesses.
+- **Problem Solving**: I like solving difficult problems and creating solutions.
-- **Continuous Learning**: I keep learning new things in web development to build better and modern solutions.
+- **Continuous Learning**: I keep learning new things in development to build better and modern solutions.

 ###